ericsonghi/EricSong_BlueStampPortfolio/index.md

 ### Challenges
 - The instructions for installing the glass chassis weren't super clear, especially with the installation of screws.
 The nuts for the screws wouldn't screw on because the glass chassis was in the way.
 However, this was solved by simply changing the direction the screws faced.
 - I had absolutely no idea what to do due to the unclear instructions and inaccurate wiring schematics so I had to figure out a lot of things on my own, which took a bit of time.
-- There were a lot of wires to deal with since each sensor (x3) had a total of four wires, so my robot looked extremely messy.
+- There were a lot of wires to deal with since each sensor (x3) had four wires, so my robot looked extremely messy.
 I solved this issue by rearranging the position of wires and replacing longer wires with shorter wires.

 ### What's Next
 In the future, I hope to continue my code and tidy up my robot further.